Château Calissanne - Coteaux d'Aix-en-Provence rosé 2025

 Bettane & Desseauve

-Winery rated 1*Star (A high-quality, recommended wine that lives up to what one would expect from its appellation(s))
+Winery rated 1*Star (A high-quality, recommendable production that lives up to what one would expect from its appellation(s))

 About the estate:

 Calissanne is located in Lançon-de-Provence.
-This vast Provençal estate spans 1,100 hectares, including 110 hectares of vineyards and 60 hectares of olive groves, forming a single, contiguous plot of land with a south-facing exposure.
-The terroir consists of brown, stony, well-drained soils over Urgonian limestone colluvium, ideally suited for growing grapes and olives.
-Planted on gently sloping hillsides across 25 plots, 11 grape varieties contribute to the production of Calissanne’s wines.
-Legend has it that the famous calissons of Aix—a sweet made from almond paste—take their name from a hillside in Calissanne that was once planted with almond trees.
+This vast Provençal estate spans 1,100 hectares, including 110 hectares of vineyards and 60 hectares of olive groves, forming a single, contiguous, south-facing cultivation area.
+The terroir consists of brown, stony, well-drained soils over Urgonian limestone colluvium, which are ideally suited to the cultivation of grapevines and olive trees.
+Planted on gently sloping hillsides across 25 plots, 11 grape varieties are used in the production of Calissanne’s wines.
+Legend has it that the famous calissons of Aix—a sweet treat made from almond paste—take their name from a hillside in Calissanne that was once planted with almond trees.

 Guide Hachette des vins